bonnie-he/SQL/README.md

 <img width="548" height="769" alt="Screen Shot 2026-05-18 at 1 07 57 PM" src="https://github.com/user-attachments/assets/f5f0f8e2-6286-4f60-935f-9cd76b3fe9f8" />

 Grouped by age group, we ranked ad platforms based on CTR to understand which channels is more effective at driving initial user attention.
-However, to complete the picture, we also included conversion rate (CVR) to measure downstream purchase efficiency.
-A higher CTR does not necessarily translate into a higher conversion rate.
+However, to complete the picture, we also included conversion rate (CVR) to measure downstream purchase efficiency. **A higher CTR does not necessarily translate into a higher conversion rate**.
 In other words, a platform might be better at generating clicks, but those clicks are not always driving purchases.

 ### 10. Which campaign performs best within each demographic segment?